 Florida City is a somewhat small coastal city (i.e. on the ocean, a bay, or inlet) located in the state of Florida.
 With a population of 12,122 people and two constituent neighborhoods, Florida City is the 192nd largest community in Florida.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Florida City is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Florida City isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Florida City are a mix of both white- and blue-collar jobs.
 Overall, Florida City is a city of service providers, sales and office workers, and construction workers and builders.
-There are especially a lot of people living in Florida City who work in maintenance occupations (13.57%), sales jobs (11.82%), and food service (9.13%).
+There are especially a lot of people living in Florida City who work in sales jobs (13.46%), maintenance occupations (13.40%), and food service (10.70%).

-One of the nice things about Florida City is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Florida City is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

 For a small city, Florida City has a lot of people who use public transit to get to work, and those that do mostly ride the bus.
 This suggests that a real need for low-cost transportation in Florida City exists, and local transit is helping to meet that need.

 Florida City is an extremely ethnically-diverse city.
 The people who call Florida City home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Florida City residents report their race to be Black or African-American, followed by White.
 Florida City also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 42.57% of the city’s residents.
-Important ancestries of people in Florida City include English, Bahamian, Scottish, and African.
+People of Hispanic or Latino origin account for 43.64% of the city’s residents.
+Important ancestries of people in Florida City include Jamaican, English, Bahamian, and Irish.

 The most common language spoken in Florida City is English.
 Other important languages spoken here include Spanish and French Creole.